-‘Real Housewives Of Atlanta’ Kandi Burruss Sued For Not Paying Overtime Wages
+‘Real Housewives Of Atlanta’ Star Kandi Burruss Sued For Not Paying Overtime Wages

-The Real Housewives of Atlanta star Kandi Burruss is being sued for not paying overtime wages.
-The man employed by the reality star claims that he worked 20-hour days, seven days a week.
+Real Housewives of Atlanta star Kandi Burruss is being sued for not paying overtime wages.
+A man employed by the reality star claims that he worked 20-hour days, seven days a week.

-What is up with these Real Housewives of Atlanta ladies not paying their workers?
-First, it was Sheree Whitfield who made headlines for being sued by contractors for incomplete payment as well as being in some serious trouble for not paying her taxes in years, according to reports by the Inquisitr.
+This isn’t the first time one of the Real Housewives of Atlanta ladies has been accused of not paying workers.
+Sheree Whitfield previously made headlines after she was sued by contractors for incomplete payment.
+She also found herself in some serious trouble after failing to pay her taxes for several years, according to reports by the Inquisitr.

-Now, RHOA star Kandi Burruss is being sued by her employee who is claiming he worked over 20 hours a day, seven days a week, and has yet to be paid for his overtime work, according to Radar Online.
+Now, RHOA star Kandi Burruss is being sued by an employee who is claiming he worked over 20 hours a day, seven days a week, and he has yet to be paid for his overtime work, according to Radar Online.

-After the Bravo reality stars’ salaries were leaked online earlier this week, it was revealed that Kandi Burruss was the highest paid cast member on The Real Housewives of Atlanta for Season 9, making a cool $1.8 million.
+After the Bravo reality stars’ salaries were leaked online earlier this week, it was revealed that Kandi Burruss was the highest-paid cast member on The Real Housewives of Atlanta for Season 9, making a cool $1.8 million.

 Me and my babe! @kandiburruss !